Patient education: Wolff-Parkinson-White syndrome (Beyond the Basics)

 Radiofrequency ablation — Radiofrequency ablation of the accessory pathway is the treatment of choice for patients with WPW syndrome.
 Radiofrequency ablation is performed in a hospital electrophysiology lab.
 The patient is given a sedative medication to reduce discomfort.

 A wire (electrode catheter) is advanced into the heart from large blood vessels and positioned within the chambers of the heart using fluoroscopy (low energy x-rays).
 After the accessory pathway is localized, radiofrequency energy (high frequency electricity) is delivered to the area to destroy or "ablate" the accessory pathway, preventing it from conducting impulses.
-(See "Patient information: Radiofrequency catheter ablation for the heart (Beyond the Basics)".)
+(See "Patient education: Catheter ablation for abnormal heartbeats (Beyond the Basics)".)

 When performed by experienced specialists, ablation cures the WPW syndrome over 95 percent of the time.
 However, some patients have multiple accessory pathways.
 In these patients, one of the pathways may not be detected and ablated during the initial procedure, and the arrhythmia may reoccur.
 When this happens, the ablation procedure can be repeated, generally with very good results.

-Medications — Medications can prevent recurrences of the tachycardia in some patients.
-Patients who have tachycardia infrequently may be given medications to use during an episode.
+Medications — Medications can prevent recurrences of tachycardia in some patients with WPW, but they are usually used only in patients who are not candidates for ablation or surgery.
+These patients may be given medications to use during an episode or to take daily to prevent the arrhythmia.
 They may also be taught to perform maneuvers (eg, Valsalva) that can stop the tachycardia.
-Other patients need to take daily medication to prevent the arrhythmia.

 WHERE TO GET MORE INFORMATION